redpencilio/deliver-email-service/README.md

 ```

-<sup><b>Don't forget to change WELL_KNOW_SERVICE, EMAIL_ADDRESS, EMAIL_PASSWORD & FROM_NAME to your own.</b></sup>
+<sup><b>Don't forget to change WELL_KNOW_SERVICE, EMAIL_ADDRESS, EMAIL_PASSWORD & FROM_NAME to your own + volume paths.</b></sup>

 </details>

 <br> <br>
 # Testing

-Testing environment will send create a temporary ethereal mailbox where you can inspect the email. <br>
+Testing environment will create a temporary ethereal mailbox where you can inspect the email. <br>
 <sup><strong>important to know</strong>: This will not ACTUALLY send the emails.
 This will only act <strong>as if</strong> the email has been send and received.
-The specified receiver will not receive the emails nor will the sender actually send the email from.
-In reality you can enter any (random) sender email address and (random) receiver address.</sup>
+The specified receiver will not receive the emails nor will the sender actually send the email from their own email address.
+In reality you can enter any (random) sender email address and (random) receiver address and it will still work.</sup>

 <details>
  <summary>Backend</summary>